mstgnz/transformer/README.md

 ### What will this process bring us?

 Our structure will hold the next, previous and parent objects along with the key/value.
 In this way, we will have the opportunity to move on the struct.
 We can also customize this struct as we want by adding the methods we want.
-By default, it will have search, remove, move and replace methods.

 File conversion will be made easier using this package.